-During the year under review, the Company registered a profit of €44,639.
-It also registered a reversal of gains in other comprehensive income of €11,484 for a total comprehensive income of €33,155.
-The Company's financial position as at 31 December 2017 is set out on page 21 of the Financial Statements.
+During the period under review, the Company registered a profit of €54,584.
+The Board approved a change of year end to end of February; therefore these financial statements have been prepared for a period of 14 months from 1 January 2018 to 28 February 2019.
+The comparative financial statements have been prepared for a period of 12 months ended 31 December 2017.
+The Company's financial position as at 28 February 2019 is set out on page 21 of the Financial Statements.